Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/t_tapping/game/final/listener_in_instructions.md

 type: noResponse
 ---

-## Please retell the last story you heard

-You just heard two storytellers each tell their own stories.

-Please **retell the last story you heard** in as much detail as possible, as if you were sharing it with a friend.
+## Remember the story that you just finished listening to and retell it in as much detail as possible

-The video is recording automatically - begin telling the story whenever you are ready.

-You are the only one in the call, but tell it as naturally as possible.
+You are the only one in the call, **begin when you are ready**.

 When you're done, click the button below to continue to the next stage.